yercizenler/redbook-imagery/README.md

 - [:tr: Turkey](#Turkey)

 ### Germany
 Germany is probably the best country advocating free data.
 You can find aerial images in OSM if you'd like to edit.
-If you'd like to download the images, you need to find the responsible body within a province.
+Bundesamt für Kartographie und Geodäsie contributes to OSM ([wiki page](https://wiki.openstreetmap.org/wiki/DE:Bundesamt_f%C3%BCr_Kartographie_und_Geod%C3%A4sie)).
+You can find their open data center [here](https://gdz.bkg.bund.de/).
+If you'd like to download the images, you probably need to find the responsible body within a province.
 For example, Bayerische
 Vermessungsverwaltung releases 40cm orthophotos in [here](https://geodaten.bayern.de/opengeodata/OpenDataDetail.html?pn=dop40).

 ### Turkey